rails/rails/guides/source/active_record_validations_callbacks.md

 Conditional Validation
 ----------------------

 Sometimes it will make sense to validate an object just when a given predicate is satisfied.
-You can do that by using the +:if+ and +:unless+ options, which can take a symbol, a string, a +Proc+ or an +Array+.
-You may use the +:if+ option when you want to specify when the validation *should* happen.
-If you want to specify when the validation *should not* happen, then you may use the +:unless+ option.
+You can do that by using the `:if` and `:unless` options, which can take a symbol, a string, a `Proc` or an `Array`.
+You may use the `:if` option when you want to specify when the validation *should* happen.
+If you want to specify when the validation *should not* happen, then you may use the `:unless` option.

-### Using a Symbol with +:if+ and +:unless+
+### Using a Symbol with `:if` and `:unless`

-You can associate the +:if+ and +:unless+ options with a symbol corresponding to the name of a method that will get called right before validation happens.
+You can associate the `:if` and `:unless` options with a symbol corresponding to the name of a method that will get called right before validation happens.
 This is the most commonly used option.

 ```ruby
 class Order < ActiveRecord::Base